cangorur/servo_motor_simulation/README.md

 - To generate an abnormal torque:

 ```
+generate_torque --id <integer_id> --enable

-generate_torque  --enable # This generates a ramp torque (a linear increase) for 100 secs on the load --> increase in the drained current and the power
+# This generates a ramp torque (a linear increase) on motor-1 (if ID not provided, it is 1 by default) for 100 secs on the load --> increase in the drained current and the power
 ```
 Please see the services section ([here](#services)) to generate different load behaviors, e.g., sinusoidal, step, using ROS services.

 - To remove any existing torque:

 ```
+generate_torque  --id <integer_id> --disable

-generate_torque  --disable # This removes the torque immediately.
+# This removes the torque immediately.
 The power values should get back to normal.
 ```

 - To access to the motor readings, we provide two options.
 You can either directly read from ROS topics or through the REST interface (see the next section).
 To read from topics: